AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-envphp.md

 ## MAGE_MODE

-The Magento deploy mode can be configured in this node.
+The deploy mode can be configured in this node.

 ```conf
 'MAGE_MODE' => 'developer'